 Despite market volatility, BNG Bank has consistently been able to lend to the Dutch public sector at advantageous rates, given the bank's low funding costs compared with those of commercial banks.
 The bank's narrow public policy mandate translates into concentrations in its loan portfolio.
-However, these concentrations mainly relate to Dutch local governments and housing associations that benefit from guarantees on their liabilities from the central government (€90.4 billion as of June 2020, including off-balance-sheet exposures).
+However, these concentrations mainly relate to Dutch local governments, housing associations and healthcare actors that benefit from guarantees on their liabilities from the central government (61.6% of total on-balance sheet exposure, or €80.5 billion as of year-end 2021 compared to €80.3 billion a year ago1).
 Therefore, they do not entail any capital charge.
-The bank has also started export refinancing activities under the central government's export credit guarantee.
+The bank also has export refinancing activities under the central government's export credit guarantee.